Collaborative Design Part 1: Optimizing PCB Design in Teams

 Ebony and Ivory

-It’s not enough just being able to see what everyone else is doing.
+It’s not enough just being able to see what everyone else is doing when designing PCBs.
 Collaboration really doesn’t work unless the changes made by each designer are compared against one another, as well as previous iterations of the project, to see how the design has developed.
-For a collaboration tool, this boils down to differencing, that is, comparing design changes and recognizing their differences.
+For a collaboration tool, this boils down to differentiation, that is, comparing design changes and recognizing their differences.

 Figure 2: Seeing the differences between a design and its previous versions helps tracks how it has developed.

-Differencing in collaboration should work much like it does in a Version Control System, with a bit of added intelligence.
+Differentiation, when collaboratively designing PCBs, should work much like it does in a Version Control System, with a bit of added intelligence.
 As mentioned, design collaboration can be separated by how designers interact with each other.
-This means prior to starting the project, they can be assigned a specific area to work on, either based on physical location or functional area.
-Splitting up a project in this way allows designers to work in parallel, and makes identifying differences a much more manageable task.
+This means prior to starting the PCB layout project, they can be assigned a specific area to work on, either based on physical location or functional area.
+Splitting up a printed circuit board project in this way allows PCB layout designers to work in parallel and makes identifying differences much more manageable.

 We Can Work It Out

-The final step to true collaboration is merging the changes made by each designer into a single master copy.
-Assuming tasks have been split up beforehand, merging is then just a matter of conflict resolution in the overlapping areas.
+The final step in the collaborative process of PCB layout is merging the changes made by each designer into a single master copy.
+Assuming the printed circuit board tasks have been split up beforehand, merging is then just a matter of conflict resolution in the overlapping areas.

 Figure 3: Merging is the final step in collaboration, where differences are resolved and combined into a single design for everyone.

-- SCH/PCB - Also a common scenario, collaboration across the schematic and PCB is an essential part of the design flow.
+- SCH/PCB - Also a common scenario, collaboration across the schematic and printed circuit board is an essential part of the design flow.
 While this doesn’t traditionally fall under the term collaboration, it still represents multiple designers working on the same project.
-The difference is that this type of collaboration happens across two domains, even though they are usually part of the same software package.
+The difference is that this type of collaboration happens across two domains, even though they are usually part of the same PCB design software package.

 - ECAD/MCAD - Taking the concept to higher level of abstraction, this type of collaboration also takes place across two domains, but is usually achieved by two different software packages.
 The key to this is how well those programs interface with each other.